railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

 The mode of price management for the product is shown in the third tab on the product form, *Price*.
 On each product you can select if you want to work in standard price or on weighted average.

-.. tip:: **Point**   *Simplified view*
+.. tip:: Simplified view

    If you work in the Simplified View mode you won't see the field that enables you manage the price calculation mode for a product.
    In that case the default value is standard price.

 The standard price shows that the product price is fixed manually by product in the field *Cost Price*.
 This is usually revalued once a year based on the average of purchase costs or manufacturing costs.